 Cinco De Mayo (May 5)

-Talk to advertisers about an integrated campaign that uses social media, display ads and OTA (over-the-air) spots.
-They can also reach out to current customers through email or SMS marketing.
+Talk to advertisers about an integrated campaign that uses social media, display ads and radio spots.

 With this in mind, you can bring together several local businesses to create bundles.
 That could be a spa day with flowers or custom cards and an event popular in your area.
-They could promote these via social media ads, radio spots, videos over OTT/CTV, or through email and mobile messaging to existing customers.
+They could promote these via social media ads, radio spots, OTT/CTV and streaming audio.

 Memorial Day is another chance for a three-day weekend for many.
 Quick getaways to beaches or other destinations are popular.
 Targeted display ads and SEM are good digital techniques for advertisers looking to boost holiday travel spending.

-Retailers and car dealerships often have Memorial Day promotions, too.
+Retailers and car dealerships often have Memorial Day promotions as well.
 For retailers, advise them to lean in on beach or travel must-haves before they go.
 Car dealerships can go the standard route of advertising their new inventory.
-Another option is ads about service specials before consumers hit the road.
+Another option is ads about service specials before people hit the road.

 Gifts don’t have to be unique; the advertising does.
 Pitch them something catchy that combines the fun of dads with their products.